Classical route to ergodicity and scarring in collective quantum systems

-Another source of weak ergodicity breaking has recently been observed in a remarkable experiment on ultracold Rydberg atoms, which surprisingly exhibited the revival phenomena for a particular choice of initial density wave (Neel-like) state, that is absent for arbitrary initial states in the ergodic regime \cite{Rydberg_expt_scar}.
+Another source of weak ergodicity breaking has recently been observed in a remarkable experiment on ultracold Rydberg atoms, which surprisingly exhibited the revival phenomena for a particular choice of initial density wave (N\'{e}el-like) state, that is absent for arbitrary initial states in the ergodic regime \cite{Rydberg_expt_scar}.
 In an interacting many-body system, such revival dynamics occur due to the presence of certain `atypical' states in the ergodic regime, leading to weak ergodicity breaking, which have been coined as `many-body quantum scars' (MBQS) \cite{Abanin_Rydberg_scar2018, Papic_Rydberg_scar2018, Abanin_scars_review2021, Moessner_scars_review2022, Moudgalya_review2022}.
-In the context of deviation from ergodicity, the MBQS are analogous to {\it quantum scars} of non-interacting classically chaotic systems, that have been originally identified as reminiscent of the unstable classical orbits \cite{Heller1984,Heller2019}.
+Here, the weak breaking of ergodicity refers to strong dependence of the relaxation dynamics on the initial states in the ergodic regime \cite{Abanin_scars_review2021}.
+The memory of the initial states is retained during the dynamics due to the presence of a vanishingly small fraction of atypical which exhibit athermal behavior, since their statistical properties differ from the predictions of RMT.
+In the context of deviation from ergodicity, the MBQS are analogous to {\it quantum scars} of non-interacting classically chaotic systems, that have been originally identified as reminiscent of the unstable classical orbits \cite{Heller1984,Kaplan1998,KaplanPRE1999,Kaplan1999,Heller2019}.
 For example, in the Bunimovich stadium, the scars of underlying classical trajectories are clearly visible from the nodal structure of higher energy wavefunctions (see Fig.~\ref{Fig10}) \cite{Heller1984}.
+Such scarring phenomena can also be viewed as localization of certain eigenstates \cite{Heller_PRA,Doron0,Doron1}.
+The scars can manifest as concentrations of probability around periodic orbits in the phase space.
 However, in the case of MBQS, such underlying classical structure is not apriori evident, which deserves further attention.